Tag: Setting Boundaries

 This is the work I do with men.

-We dig deep into your core values and get rock-solid on how to stand firm in them.
+We dig deep into your core values and get you rock-solid on how to stand firm in them.

-A man who fills the space that’s his to fill—and lets her do the same.
+A man who fills the space that’s his to fill and lets her do the same.

-1:1 coaching with me isn’t for guys who dabble.
+1:1 coaching isn’t for guys who dabble.

 It’s for men who want the maximum return on their investment.

-Men who don’t pussyfoot around—they go big or go home.
+Men who don’t pussyfoot around!
+They go big or go home.

 • STOP Tiptoeing Around Your Wife